kailatlee/designucsd.github.io/_posts/2016-11-20-intro-html-css.md

 ![](/public/images/events/FA16_IntroHTML_HelloWorld.jpg)

-### Wait, so what do HTML and CSS do?
+## What are HTML and CSS?

-HTML (HyperText Markup Language) basically describes the structure of a webpage, while CSS (Cascading Style Sheets) gives the styles (positioning, colors, etc) of elements on the webpage.
+* HTML (HyperText Markup Language) describes the structure of a webpage
+* CSS (Cascading Style Sheets) gives the styles (positioning, colors, etc) of elements on the webpage.

 ### Introductory HTML